Jaysingh7355/Git-tutorial/Redme.md

 20. 'git add <file1> <file2> <file3>': this command will add  multipule files chenges togather in the staging area

-21. 'git add.': this command use to shift all the file from working area to staging area.
+21. 'git add.': this command use to shift all the file from working area to staging area..